MoS$_2$ flake as a van der Waals homostructure: luminescence properties and optical anisotropy: Samples

-The results of the TEM studies of samples fabricated from a bulk MoS$_2$ crystal by mechanical cleavage are presented in Fig.~\ref{TEM}.
-The image of a material fragment obtained by cleavage along the (0001) plane is given in Fig.~\ref{TEM}~a.
-A cross-section TEM specimen was made from an adjacent MoS$_2$ fragment.
-The high resolution image in Fig.~\ref{TEM}~b exhibits many extended defects.
-Some of them are the stacking faults and others look as seeds of ripplocations, whose chain is marked by magenta arrows.
-The ripplocations -- internal ripples -- can appear during cleaving due to the ease of bending of atomic layers and weak van der Waals bonds between them~\cite{Kushima}.
-In layered crystals, they tend to group together~\cite{Gruber}, promoting the formation of penetrating hyperdislocations~\cite{Ly}.
-When the strain of cleaving is high, the continuous layers can be separated into domains by such extended defects.

-Investigation of the fragments cleaved along the (0001) plane suggests that there is an up to $10^\circ$ misorientation of various regions in the sample.
-This misorientation leads to the multiplication of the diffraction spots in Fig.~\ref{TEM}~c.
+To determine how the delamination process affects the crystal structure, we conducted transmission electron microscopy (TEM) studies.
+The results of the TEM studies of samples fabricated from a bulk MoS$_2$ crystal by mechanical cleavage are presented in Fig.~\ref{figura1}~c,d.
+Investigation of the fragments cleaved along the (0001) plane suggests that there is a spatial misorientation up to 10 degrees between different regions in the sample.
+This misorientation leads to the multiplication of the diffraction spots in Fig.~\ref{figura1}~c.
 This feature is absent in the diffractogram of an intact flake synthesized by the chemical transport reaction method, as described in~\cite{Shubina}.
-Diffraction patterns of the cross-sectional specimen Fig.~\ref{TEM}~e,f obtained at different orientations correspond to the lateral (in-plane) displacement of the atomic layers.
-Moreover, the elongation of the diffraction spots in given patterns increases proportionally to the diffraction index.
-This indicates the presence of regions with markedly different interlayer spacing, at least 10$\%$ larger than the characteristic value of molybdenum disulfide.
-The presence of filaments near the spots of type 2$\bar{1}\bar{1}$0 cannot be explained only by a change in the spacing.
-This assumes the contribution of the lateral displacement of the atomic layers by vectors incommensurate with the lattice period as well.
+More detailed images of TEM investigation are in Supplement Fig.~S3,4.

+To study the topography and the number of layers (thickness) of the flakes cleaved, atomic force microscopy (AFM) was used.
+Results of the investigation are presented in Fig.~\ref{fgr:figura_AFM}.
+As can be seen, regions of different thicknesses (from 0.8 to 3 nm) can be identified on the surface.
+It is well known that the averaged thickness of a monolayer may slightly differ depending on the substrate and interlayer conditions, and typically equals 0.65-0.9 nm~\cite{Lanzillo}.
+Here, we found the minimum step of 0.8 nm that can be referred to monolayer.
+We report that the surface of the studied structure is covered from 1 to 5 detached monolayers in different regions.